 People that live paycheck to paycheck have no runway.
 They spend everything that comes in, go overdrawn at the end of every month and juggle credit cards.
 They end up paying interest at >20% on credit cards and >40% on overdrafts.

 We’ve all done it at some point but it’s a terrible way to live.
 It makes you incredibly fragile: the smallest gust of wind can bring down the whole house of cards.
+If you are in debt, your compounding machine is stuck in reverse gear.
 This is how people can get trapped in poverty.
-Their compounding machine gets stuck in reverse gear.

 You need to have a margin of safety in your life.
 Just as engineers build bridges that would hold the weight not of an average car but of the heaviest truck, you need some room for error in your calculations.
 Some redundancy in your personal finances in case of redundancy in your career.

 This is why a cash emergency fund (of say 3-6 months spending) sits as the base layer of a portfolio, the foundation of your financial fortress.

 From The Psychology of Money by Morgan Housel: